 |Coney Island's famous boardwalk is 2.5 miles, perfect for a walk.|

 • Trying to lose weight is really frustrating, especially if you've already lost weight.
-If you haven't seen this yet, please read Tara Parker-Pope's cover story, "The Fat Trap," in The New York Times Magazine (December 28, 2011).
+See Tara Parker-Pope's cover story, "The Fat Trap," in The New York Times Magazine (December 28, 2011).
 She writes of the body's transformation after weight loss, "How long this state lasts isn’t known, but preliminary research at Columbia suggests that for as many as six years after weight loss, the body continues to defend the old, higher weight by burning off far fewer calories than would be expected."

 • Conclusion: Experience the city through walking.
 The fitness goals will be accomplished, but the main goal would be to reconnect with the city as one of its most spirited citizens, to live life larger but without such large portions.

-* Read more at the essay "In the Tidy City of the World's Most Anxious Man" by Stephen Metcalf.
+* See "In the Tidy City of the World's Most Anxious Man" by Stephen Metcalf.
 The New York Times.
 April 1, 2007.